 - When viewed from the perspective that it's essentially a sequel to Knights of the Old Republic II, Star Wars: The Old Republic is an attempt bring Star Wars back to its space fantasy roots.

 - Knights of the Old Republic: Troperiffic as all get out and played most of the Star Wars tropes straight.
-The second game was an Up to Eleven Deconstructor Fleet as everyone from no-name NPCs to the Obi Wan were ripping a new one into everything from the Expanded Universe to George Lucas's moral compass with a zeal not seen since David Brin.
+KOTOR II: The Sith Lords was an Up to Eleven Deconstructor Fleet as everyone from no-name NPCs to the mentor were ripping a new one into everything from the Expanded Universe to George Lucas's moral compass with a zeal not seen since David Brin, noting among other things that there's clearly inherently something wrong about everybody's assumptions if the Sith philosophy can be so diametrically opposed to the Jedi philosophy and yet the resulting Space Magic still works just as well.
 Star Wars: The Old Republic?
 Acknowledges the arguments made in the second game, runs with Gray and Gray Morality (You can be a light-sided Darth or a Knight Templar Jedi and get away with it!), but still points out that the Sith side is not the one you want to be on (the Republic may have issues with corruption, but the Sith Empire has corruption that's just as extensive, and their Emperor is an Omnicidal Maniac).

 - The two first opus of the Diablo franchise were basically doing a massive deconstruction of the Heroic Fantasy genre with a butcher knife: the story takes place in a Crapsack World where Demons are running around murdering everyone in gruesome ways For the Evulz Angels are Knight Templars who hardly care about humanity, and humans heroes who try to slay demonlords only end up helping them, being corrupted or becoming Axe Crazy, if not all of those at the same time.
 Come Diablo III, while the Darker and Edgier approach is still present, the protagonist is now revealed to be a Nephalem, such making him able to face Demonlords, an Angel actually sacrifices his divine nature to help humanity, and you do get some actual victories on the Demons.
 Perhaps most notably, it actually has a fairly happy ending with the heroes saving the day and evil being defeated even if it was at a cost.